frazenshtein/fastcd/README.md

 Type 'j -l' to list shortcuts and directories to which they point.

+If you want to change directory immediately when pressing path shortcut ('F2'-'F8') - change "exit_after_path_shortcut_pressed" to 1 in config.json

 ### Example

 Type "j" and press Enter in the terminal to launch fastcd